A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Conclusions and Future Work

-\begin{IEEEbiography}[{ }]{Leonidas Akritidis} is a post-doctoral research fellow in the Department of Science and Technology of the International Hellenic University.
-He is also a contracted lecturer in the same department since 2020.
-He holds a diploma in Electrical and Computer Engineering (2003) and a PhD in Electrical and Computer Engineering (2013).
+\begin{IEEEbiography}[{ }]{Leonidas Akritidis} is an Assistant Professor in the Department of Information and Electronic Engineering of the International Hellenic University.
+He is also a contracted lecturer in the Science and Technology Dept. of the same university.
+He holds a diploma (2003) and a PhD (2013) in Electrical and Computer Engineering.
 His research activity is focused on the fields of Deep Generative Modeling, Natural Language Processing, and Data Engineering.
 He has published research articles in leading international journals and scientific conferences.
-Moreover, he has designed and developed a broad collection of scientific and commercial applications and systems.
+Moreover, he has designed and developed a broad collection of scientific and commercial systems.
 He has contributed to the successful preparation and completion of various research projects with national and international funding. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Panayiotis Bozanis} is currently a full Professor at the Science and Technology Dept., International Hellenic University, Greece, since September, 2019.
 He holds a Diploma and a PhD degree in Computer Engineering and Informatics, both from University of Patras, Greece.
 Previously, he served as full Professor, Head of the Department, Deputy Dean, Director of the MSc Programme “Applied Informatics”, and Director of the DaSELab at the ECE Dept., University of Thessaly, Greece.
 His publications comprise several journal/conference papers, book chapters, eight books (in Greek) about Data Structures, Algorithms and Introduction to Computer Science and editing of seven books.
 His research interests include, among others, Data Structures, Algorithms, Information Retrieval, Databases, Cloud Computing, Big Data, Machine Learning, and Smart Grids. \end{IEEEbiography}